Last Updated: 02 July 2026

 Benefits of Tadasana

-- tones the muscles
+- strengthens the legs and core muscles

-- boosts circulation
+- may improve circulation

 Who Should Avoid Tadasana?